PrincetonUniversity/VST/doc/catalog-of-examples.md

 HMAC-DRBG correctly implements the NIST 800-90A standard, and
-2. HMAC-DRBG Generate and Update as described in that same NIST 800-90A standard *indeed produces pseudorandom output,* subject to the standard assumptions2 about SHA-2, as well as certain assumptions about the adversary and the HMAC-DRBG instantiation that we state formally and explicitly.
+2. HMAC-DRBG Generate and Update as described in that same NIST 800-90A standard *indeed produces pseudorandom output,* subject to the standard assumptions about SHA-2, as well as certain assumptions about the adversary and the HMAC-DRBG instantiation that we state formally and explicitly.
 3. An adversary with a thousand million terabytes (< 2^78 bits), and a million 1-gigahertz processors running for a year (< 2^78 cycles) has a